 As an aspiring moviemaker, perhaps your dream is to one day captivate millions of people across the globe with your own franchise.
-Bear in mind that this is an accomplishment far easier said than done, but the truth is that franchises certainly have a place in the entertainment industry — and they always will.
-So it’s absolutely worthwhile to study what goes into creating a franchise like the one based on J.K.
+This is an accomplishment far easier said than done, but the truth is that movie franchises certainly have a place in the entertainment industry — and they always will.
+So it’s absolutely worthwhile to study what goes into creating a movie franchise, such as the ones based on Marvel comic books or J.K.
 Rowling’s wizarding world.

 When considering your own movie franchise, remember that the more people your films appeal to, the greater your chance of success.

-We’re not saying your characters have to age throughout your franchise.
-Rather, the takeaway is that it’s important to allow your audience to feel like they can relate and grow alongside your characters.
-Make sure your viewers can witness your characters evolve and mature, as this will drive the audience’s emotional involvement and make them eager to see where your story takes them next.
+Characters don’t have to age throughout your franchise, but it’s important to allow your audience to feel like they can relate to your characters.
+Make sure your viewers can witness your characters evolve, as this will drive the audience’s emotional involvement and make them eager to see where your story takes them next.

-How is it that Disney managed to turn one of their theme park rides into a high-grossing franchise?
-We’re of course talking about the Pirates of the Caribbean, a runaway hit that’s bred a movie empire.
-Arguably, part of the success of this franchise can be attributed to its characters, who are firmly rooted in basic archetypes.
+With Pirates of the Caribbean, Disney turned one of their theme park rides into a high-grossing franchise.
+The success of this franchise can be attributed to its characters, who are firmly rooted in basic archetypes.
 One example is the hero, Will, who is on a quest to save the girl he loves from a crew of evil pirates.
 The archetype of the hero, the villain, the wise mentor, etc., can be found in great stories all over the world, and there is a reason that audiences respond to these archetypes.
-Tap into this powerful storytelling tool with your own future movie franchise.
+Tap into this powerful storytelling tool with your own future movie franchises.

 When planning your franchise, we suggest spending plenty of time creating the world your story and characters will take part in.
-It might just be helps viewers fall in love with your film.
+It might just help viewers fall in love with your film.